AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-visitor.md

 >
 >When using these metrics, all user Visits (or all Visitors) are represented in this report, regardless of whether the Visit (or Visitor) included a purchase.

 The loyalty state changes after the end of the visit where a purchase event occurs.
 For example, a New Customer (1 purchase) makes a purchase and then registers for a newsletter after that purchase within the same visit.
-The newsletter registration event is still considered a New Customer interaction, because the visitor’s Customer Loyalty state will not change until the next visit.
+The newsletter registration event is still considered a New Customer interaction, because the visitor's Customer Loyalty state will not change until the next visit.

 ## Visitor Profile {#concept_4D829198CD144DCDA667E0651F93AFC7}